kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 That is a much healthier documentation architecture than trying to make every reference page also serve as a tutorial.

-## Kora's Documentation Is Better Understood as a Layered System
+## Kora's Documentation Is Better Understood as a Layered System { #layered-system }

 The Kora documentation system can be viewed as a sequence of increasing depth: